 This 4,500-square-foot imaginarium for children younger than 6 features a variety of interactive activity stations, including a castle, firehouse, and grocery store.

 Before we discuss museum memberships, we want to mention the Association of Science-Technology Centers' Passport Program, which potentially gets you no-cost admission to hundreds of museums around the world.
 Many NYC museums take part, which means a membership at one may get you FREE general admission at others.
-The Brooklyn Children's Museum, New York Transit Museum, New York Hall of Science, the Intrepid Sea, Air & Space Museum, and the Staten Island Children's Museum are all part of the ASTC Passport Program.
+The Brooklyn Children's Museum, New York Transit Museum, New York Hall of Science, the Intrepid Sea, Air & Space Museum, and MoMath are all part of the ASTC Passport Program.
 However, rules vary by institution and some distance requirements apply, so be sure to inquire about the restrictions on the ASTC Passport Program before purchasing a membership.
 There are also discount benefits to NYC institutions that come with the IDNYC card.

 American Museum of Natural History – Upper West Side

 Sure, it's always mobbed with families, but with great reason.
-It's a world-class museum with countless enriching exhibits and attractions, namely dinosaurs(!), and even a Discovery Room for more hands-on fun.
+It's a world-class museum with countless enriching exhibits and attractions, massive dinosaurs, and tons of hands-on fun.

 Payoff: Since general admission is only suggested, it's hard to say exactly how much you save as a member.
-However, since special-exhibit tickets are sold at a set rate (and chances are you want to see them), a family of four must visit just twice in a year to make it worthwhile.
+However, special-exhibit tickets are sold at a set rate (and chances are you want to see them), so a family of four must visit just twice a year to make it worthwhile.
 Another perk to membership: Early access to new galleries when they open and there's an exciting new opening on the horizon in 2023 with the Richard Gilder Center for Science, Education, and Innovation.

 Brooklyn Children’s Museum – Crown Heights, Brooklyn